Dairy veterinarians appeal trafficking lawsuit dismissal

 U.S. District Judge David Nye dismissed the lawsuit last month, writing that while managers at Funk Dairy Inc. in southern Idaho used intimidating language in talking to the workers once they arrived at the diary, the managers’ actions didn’t rise to the level of forcing the veterinarians to work.

-The veterinarians — Cesar Martinez-Rodriguez, Dalia Padilla-Lopez, Mayra Munoz-Lara, Brenda Gastelum-Sierra, Leslie Ortiz-Garcia and Ricardo Neri-Camacho — claimed in the lawsuit that they were recruited to be animal scientists at the dairy in the small town of Murtaugh but instead were forced to work as laborers in poor conditions.
+The veterinarians — Cesar Martinez-Rodriguez, Dalia Padilla-Lopez, Mayra Munoz-Lara, Brenda Gastelum-Sierra, Leslie Ortiz-Garcia and Ricardo Neri-Camacho — claimed in the lawsuit that they were recruited to be animal scientists at the dairy in the small town of Murtaugh but instead were forced to work as laborers.
+They contended that their employers exploited their fear, inability to speak English and unfamiliarity with the American legal system to force them to work 12-hour days in poor conditions.

+They said they were denied meal breaks, given substandard housing and in some cases denied adequate medical care when they were injured on the job.

+Attorneys for the dairy said in court documents that while the veterinarians were expected to do hard work, they were free to quit or leave the job at any time, and contended that all six of the workers were recruited and hired legally under appropriate work visas.